May 24-25 2014

 Behind a Megabus on I-75 in Tennessee.
 Notice how a vent on the rear of the bus makes it look like the man has a Hitler mustache.

-Finally, we're in Caryville, TN.
+Finally, we're in Caryville, Tenn.
 This is leaving the Pilot station where someone put a catalog for RV parts in the toilet.
 We're on TN 63 at I-75.
 This is interesting because the road just seems to end at the strip of businesses along the base of the mountain up ahead.
 (TN 63 actually uses I-75 south of here.)

 Back to Road Photos menu